All Episodes

 It could happen.

-He said it, he would do it.
+He would do it.

-I believe he'd do it, but I think that this why do you think Japan has soft bank and Japan doesn't want to trade war with us.
+But I think that this, why do you think Japan has soft bank investments?

 China doesn't want to trade war with us.

-And if Trump goes in there and says, okay, we're going to let your products come in here for free the way they always do, but you're going to let our products in for free too.
+And if Trump goes in there and says, okay, we're going to let your products come in here for free the way they always do, but you're going to let our products in for free, too.

 That's called a negotiation.